brndnmtthws/brndn-io/content/posts/reduce-dont-recycle/index.md

 <img src="reduce-reuse-recycle.svg" alt="Reduce reuse recycle" class="tc fr mw-100 pa3" width="300" />

 The main issue with recycling is (and always has been) that it doesn't get at the root of the cause: waste generation.
-Recycling may have it's benefits, but it does nothing to discourage people from actually generating waste in the first place.
+Recycling may have it's benefits, but it does nothing to discourage people from generating waste in the first place.

-The main driver of waste is consumerism and [throwaway culture](https://en.wikipedia.org/wiki/Throw-away_society).
-It's difficult to repair consumer products, they [aren't build to last](https://en.wikipedia.org/wiki/Planned_obsolescence), and we're constantly being bombarded with ads telling us to buy more and use our brains less.
+The biggest driver of waste is consumerism and [throwaway culture](https://en.wikipedia.org/wiki/Throw-away_society).
+It's difficult to [repair consumer products](https://en.wikipedia.org/wiki/Electronics_right_to_repair), they [aren't build to last](https://en.wikipedia.org/wiki/Planned_obsolescence), and we're constantly being bombarded with ads telling us to buy more and use our brains less.

 ## Reduce